-The Financial Services Tribunal is an adjudicative tribunal operating within the Canadian justice system and subject to the Statutory Powers Procedure Act.
-It is required to conduct its proceedings openly and transparently, unless exceptional circumstances justify closing those proceedings.
+The Financial Services Tribunal ("FST" or "Tribunal") is an adjudicative tribunal operating within the Canadian justice system and subject to the Financial Services Tribunal Act and the Statutory Powers Procedure Act, along with its Rules of Practice and Procedure ("Rules").
+In this regard, the FST is required to conduct its proceedings openly and transparently, unless exceptional circumstances justify closing those proceedings.
 The Tribunal normally provides public access to its hearings and to the documents filed in connection with those hearings.
-Because the Tribunal is committed to open and transparent justice, it is only in rare cases that it holds private hearings and keeps documentary evidence off the public record.
+Because the Tribunal is committed to open and transparent justice, it is only in rare cases that it holds private hearings and keeps documentary evidence confidential and off the public record.
 A party who seeks such exceptional treatment must persuade the Tribunal that it is required and falls within our Rules.

-The Tribunal is also subject to the Freedom of Information and Protection of Privacy Act (“FIPPA”).
-This Act requires the Tribunal to provide public access to its files, subject to certain limitations and procedural requirements set out in that Act.
-This means that under FIPPA, material provided to the Tribunal outside the hearing (including Requests for Hearing and Notices of Appeal, as well as other material provided prior to and after the hearing) may also be available to the public.
-FIPPA plays two roles; it ensures public access to information, but it also protects personal information from disclosure in certain circumstances which may apply in individual cases.
-However, parties who are involved in Tribunal proceedings and who have privacy concerns should not rely on FIPPA to protect their information from public scrutiny; they should instead seek orders from the Tribunal where it is appropriate to do so.
+The Tribunal is also subject to the Freedom of Information and Protection of Privacy Act (“FIPPA”) as well as the Tribunals Adjudicative Records Act ("TARA").
+These Acts require the Tribunal to provide public access to its records, subject to certain limitations and procedural requirements set out in the legislation.
+This means that under these Acts, material provided to the Tribunal outside the hearing (including Requests for Hearing and Notices of Appeal etc., as well as other material provided prior to and after the hearing) may also be available to the public.
+These Acts play two important roles; they ensure public access to adjudicative information, but they also provide protection for personal/confidential information from disclosure in certain circumstances which may apply in individual cases and which may be invoked by the parties to proceedings who have privacy concerns by seeking Tribunal confidentiality orders under our Rules.

 The Tribunal’s Rules of Practice and Procedure outline the procedures that should be followed by parties who believe their situations fall within the narrow category of cases where some or all of the documentary evidence should be kept confidential (through an order sometimes called a “sealing order”), or where the hearing should be private.
 If you believe your case raises special privacy concerns, you should review Rules 10 and 11 (dealing with the Public Record and Confidential Documents) and Rule 23 (dealing with Hearings in the Absence of the Public).
 You should raise your privacy concerns at the first available opportunity, which is usually at the Pre-Hearing Conference.
 If you believe your privacy concerns need to be dealt with before the Pre-Hearing Conference, please contact the Registrar.
 In order to understand how the Tribunal applies these Rules, you may find it useful to review recent Tribunal decisions considering the application of Rules 10, 11 and 23.
 For your convenience, we have provided a direct link to the CanLII website where Tribunal decisions may be found.